 Buckingham – A Fairtrade Town

-Buckingham gained Fairtrade Town status on 15th September 2007 and a certificate was presented to the Mayor, by Margaret Gateley of the Fairtrade steering group, witnessed by many members of the Town Council and local Churches, and townspeople while entertainment was provided by the Winslow Concert Band.
+Buckingham gained Fairtrade Town status on 15th September 2007.
+The certificate was presented to the Mayor by Margaret Gateley of the Fairtrade Town Steering Group, witnessed by many members of the Town Council, local Churches and townspeople, while entertainment was provided by the Winslow Concert Band.
 There was also a Fairtrade fair in the Old Gaol.

-This represented work that has been going on, largely unnoticed, since the Town Council made a commitment in October 2004 to serve Fair Trade tea and coffee at its meetings and in its offices.
+This represented work that had been going on, largely unnoticed, since the Town Council made a commitment in October 2004 to serve Fairtrade tea and coffee at its meetings and in its offices.
 A small steering group was formed in May 2005 with the aim of achieving Fairtrade Town status for Buckingham.
-This involved fulfilling five goals, set by the Fair trade Foundation, an organisation dedicated to promoting Fair trade; all those goals have now been met.
+This involved fulfilling five goals, set by the Fairtrade Foundation, an organisation dedicated to promoting Fairtrade; all those goals have now been met.